70ziko/ReView/README.md

 # Revi - Reviews at a Glance

-Revi is a bot to quickly check, summarize and present reviews of a product with just one photo or text, able to suggest alternatives and compare prices.

-## Overview

-Revi, the Review Bot is an AI-powered application that helps users get product information, reviews, and comparisons by simply uploading a photo or sending a text query.
-The system leverages vector search, graph databases, and AI to provide comprehensive product analysis.
+Revi is an AI-powered application that helps users get product information, reviews, alternatives and comparisons by simply uploading a photo or sending a text query.
+The system leverages vector search, graph databases, google lens with SerpAPI (needs public image urls) and AI to provide comprehensive product analysis in mere seconds.
+The goal is to increase consumers awareness when buying in physical shops.

 ## Architecture